 Anxiety and Stress are a normal part of life.
-Stress is what happens in our body and our mind when we are subjected to pressure or aggression of environment ( losing job, divorce, family etc.).
-But anxiety is the ability to amplify or create one’s own stress.
+Stress is what happens in our body and our mind when we are subjected to pressure or aggression of the environment ( losing job, divorce, family, etc.) But anxiety is the ability to amplify or create one’s own stress.
 When the stress gets chronic and the anxiety worsens and doesn’t go away, then it’s a problem and you need to find a solution.
 Herbal remedies have been used to solve anxiety and stress.

-The chamomile (Matricaria recutita) can be used to treat anxiety disorder and also as antidepressant.
+The chamomile (Matricaria recutita) can be used to treat anxiety disorder and also as an antidepressant.

-A study was conducted on taking oral chamomile on a group of people with generalized anxiety disorder.
+A study was conducted on taking oral chamomile on a group of people with Generalized Anxiety Disorder.
 The result showed a significantly greater reduction in people consuming chamomile compared to placebo (drug without active ingredient).
 The results suggest that chamomile may have modest anxiolytic activity in patients with mild to moderate Generalized Anxiety Disorder.
-In another study on antidepressant, the research team observed a significantly greater reduction for chamomile vs placebo in all participants.
+In another study on an antidepressant, the research team observed a significantly greater reduction for chamomile vs placebo in all participants.
 Chamomile may also provide clinically meaningful antidepressant activity.

 Cannabidiol or CBD